kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 value of the certificate's `Subject` field value to be prefixed by the value defined in the signature requirement.

+> Note well: both the `cosign verify` and the `kwctl inspect` commands can be used to show the information about keyless signatures.
 **Examples**

-The following signature requires the policy to be signed by Alice in a keyless manner using the GitHub OIDC:
+The following configuration requires the policy to be signed by Alice in a keyless manner using the GitHub OIDC:

 ```yaml